tc39/proposal-temporal/docs/balancing.md

 For example, 1000 nanoseconds will become 1 microsecond.

 This is because the ISO 8601 string format for durations, which is used for serialization for reasons of interoperability, does not allow for specifying sub-second units separately, only as a decimal fraction of seconds.
-If you need to serialize a `Temporal.Duration` in a way that will preserve unbalanced sub-second fields, you will need to use a custom serialization format.
+If you need to serialize a `Temporal.Duration` into a string that preserves unbalanced sub-second fields, you will need to use a custom serialization format or serialize it into an object or JSON instead.